Next129/Sorting_and_Hashing/README.md

 # Sorting_and_Hashing
-This project aims to foster an in-depth comprehension of the theoretical foundations and practical implementations of sorting and hashing.
-Through structured analysis and experimentation, learners will examine how these core computational techniques optimize data processing, enhance efficiency, and support algorithmic problem-solving in diverse applications.
+This project seeks to provide learners with a rigorous understanding of sorting and hashing processes, emphasizing both their theoretical frameworks and practical applications.
+Through systematic practice and critical analysis, participants will uncover how these algorithms facilitate organized data handling and efficient computation.